Can a Buyer Work With Multiple Real Estate Agents?

 Additional Home Buying Resources

-• One of the biggest real estate myths is a buyer will save money if they go directly to the listing agent.
-Real estate commission is determined before a home even hits the market.
-So cutting out the buyer’s agent doesn’t mean their commission goes into the buyer’s pocket.
-Not to mention who does the listing agent represent, are they a seller’s agent, dual agent, or transaction broker?
+• Many buyers believe they will save money by going directly to the listing agent, but real estate commission is determined before a home hits the market.
+Cutting out the buyer’s agent doesn’t automatically benefit the buyer.
+It’s also important to understand whether an agent is acting as a seller’s agent, dual agent, or transaction broker.

 About the Author